GraphXCOVID: Explainable Deep Graph Diffusion Pseudo-Labelling for Identifying COVID-19 on Chest X-rays: Experimental Results

-From the aforementioned findings, we emphasise a central message: \textit{the strong performance when using far less labelled data than the compared techniques is a core strength of our SSL technique.} We highlight the value of the vast available unlabelled data in medical domain, and in particular the potentials and benefits for diagnostic COVID-19 disease.
+From the aforementioned findings, we emphasise a central message: \textit{the strong performance when using far less labelled data than the compared techniques is a core strength of our SSL technique. {Moreover, we also underline the robustness of our technique when handling external data.}} We highlight the value of the vast available unlabelled data in medical domain, and in particular the potentials and benefits for diagnostic COVID-19 disease.